-My original motives for pursuing the art of knifemaking was somewhat selfish… I needed a quality Combative EDC Knife for myself, but could not afford to buy one from some of the talented makers around me at the time.
+My original motives for pursuing the art of knifemaking was somewhat selfish… I needed a quality Defensive EDC Knife for myself, but could not afford to buy one from some of the talented makers around me at the time.
 I decided instead to put my creativity into shaping metal, and soon I had crafted my first blade…

 My background in Combative Arts has given me certain perspectives, both learned and imparted by mentors, which influence the design of the knives I make.
-I typically use Pikal blades for my own Combative style, so I’ve devoted a lot of time to making and perfecting this unique style of knife.
+I typically use Pikal blades for my own Combative methodology, so I’ve devoted a lot of time to making and perfecting this unique style of knife.

 But I also consider myself a minimalist and heavily influenced by traditional Japanese swordmakers, for whom each part of the sword has a practical purpose, yet can also be beautifully crafted.
 I’ve never held the belief that form should follow function – the two should co-exist.
 I like to think my knives speak to the soul, as well as protect it.

 My style will, and has continued to develop since my first blade (pictured left).
-But I feel my knives fill a unique niche of being wholly practical, extremely robust Combative edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.
+But I feel my knives fill a unique niche of being wholly practical, extremely robust Defensive edged weapons, designed with a singular purpose, that are also carefully considered artistically and crafted to showcase their natural aesthetics.

 This can be seen in my work.
 Each piece is unique.
 Each one has its own characteristics that make it special.
 No knife blade leaves without being felt in the hand, treated with the reverence such a weapon deserves.

-The idea of a tool having such reverence that it is considered a “Divine Companion” may be quote lost in today’s world, but in centuries past it mean’t a lot more to carry a weapon – in particular a finely crafted blade.
+The idea of a tool having such reverence that it is considered a “Divine Companion” may be quite lost in today’s world, but in centuries past it mean’t a lot more to carry a weapon – in particular a finely crafted blade.